-Chatham-Kent's rural routes and scenery are the perfect place for you to experience the open road on a motorcycle.
-Scenic lakeshore routes along Lake Erie take you through quaint and picturesque towns, beckoning you to pull over and take in the fresh air and breathtaking views.
-Head inland, and you will come across unique towns and stops along the way to take a break, catch your breath and discover a hidden gem, perhaps not noticed by car.
+Chatham-Kent's rural routes and scenery are the perfect place to experience the open road on a motorcycle.
+Scenic lakeshore routes along Lake Erie take you through quaint and picturesque towns.
+Head inland and you will come across unique towns and stops along the way to take a break, catch your breath and discover a hidden gem, perhaps not noticed by car.

-This cruise along some of Chatham-Kent's rural roads allow motorcycle enthusiasts to explore the Underground Railroad.
+This cruise along some of Chatham-Kent's rural roads allows motorcycle enthusiasts to explore the Underground Railroad.
 The Freedom Trail leads to three authentic and engaging Black Historical Sites;

-Buxton National Historic Site & Museum in North Buxton, the Chatham-Kent Black Historical Society
+Buxton National Historic Site & Museum in North Buxton, the Chatham-Kent Black Historical Society's

 Black Mecca Museum in Chatham and